Ronald Mulkearns

-Ronald Austin Mulkearns (11 November 19303 April 2016) was the bishop emeritus of the Roman Catholic Diocese of Ballarat in Ballarat, Australia, a diocese in the ecclesiastical province of Melbourne.
+Ronald Austin Mulkearns (11 November 1930 – 3 April 2016) was the bishop emeritus of the Roman Catholic Diocese of Ballarat in Ballarat, Australia, a diocese in the ecclesiastical province of Melbourne.
 He resigned as bishop on 30 May 1997.
 The Royal Commission into Institutional Responses to Child Sexual Abuse found that Mulkearns was "derelict in his duty".

 Career

 Mulkearns was ordained as a priest in 1956.
-He held a doctorate in canon law, and was one of the founders of the Canon Law Society of Australia and New Zealand.
+He held a doctorate in canon law and was one of the founders of the Canon Law Society of Australia and New Zealand.
 He was consecrated as Bishop of Ballarat in 1971.
 He served in that role for over 26 years, until he resigned in 1997.

 Royal Commission into child sexual abuse

 Apology

-In February 2016, Mulkearns apologised during videolink testimony to the Royal Commission into Institutional Responses to Child Sexual Abuse for failing to halt what he called a "problem with priests" – the widespread and long-lasting sexual abuse of children at Ballarat's Catholic schools during his term as bishop, including the notorious case of convicted child abuser Gerald Ridsdale.
+In February 2016, Mulkearns apologised during video link testimony to the Royal Commission into Institutional Responses to Child Sexual Abuse for failing to halt what he called a "problem with priests" – the widespread and long-lasting sexual abuse of children at Ballarat's Catholic schools during his term as bishop, including the notorious case of convicted child abuser Gerald Ridsdale.